open-power-ref-design-toolkit/os-services/osa/dbaas/dbimage-builder/README.rst

 The -d, -v, -k, -c, -e, and -b arguments are the same as for the **dbimage-make.sh** command.
 The -f argument identifies the previously created qcow2 image that is to be updated.
-This image is located in *dbimage-builder/images*.
+This image is located in *dbimage-builder/images/*.
+It does not include the path to the image.
+For example, -f ubuntu_xenial_mariadb_10_1_c.qcow2.

 The -s argument is a command string such as *apt-get -y install x* which is invoked in a non-interactive shell.

 This command uploads an image previously created by the **dbimage-make.sh** script.
 The image is modified to reflect